segmentio/analytics_flutter/README.md

 # @segment/analytics-flutter

-**Library currently in pilot**
+> **Warning**
+> This project is currently only available in Pilot phase and is covered by Segment's First Access & Beta Preview Terms.
+We encourage you to try out this new library.
+Please provide feedback via Github issues/PRs, and feel free to submit pull requests.

-The hassle-free way to add Segment analytics to your Flutter app.
+The hassle-free way to add Segment analytics to your Flutter[^1] app.

 Supports the following platforms:

 * Android
 * iOS
 * MacOS
 * Web

+Some destination plugins might not support all platform functionality.
+Refer to their own Platform SDKs for more details.

 ## Table of Contents